Manager, Open Source, Twitter

 On the whole, my goal is to make Eclipse thrive and be transparent as possible about the board's activities.
 I love bringing new projects to the Eclipse ecosystem and mentoring new committers.
 I will pay special attention to how we can make the Eclipse development process easier for smaller projects.
 In the end, I would be honored to represent you, the committers, for another term.

-Chris Aniszczyk (@cra) is a software architect by trade with a passion for open source and building communities.
-At Twitter, he's responsible for creating their open source program and managing their open source efforts.
+Chris Aniszczyk (@cra) is a software architect by trade with a passion for software evangelism, open source and building communities.
+At Twitter, he's responsible for creating their open source program office and managing their open source strategy.
 He also has the honor to sit on the Eclipse Architecture and Planning councils.
 In a previous life, he traveled the world and consulted companies on Eclipse technology.
 He also lead and hacked on many eclipse.org and linux related projects.
 In his spare time, you'll find him running, cycling or doing yoga.